google-deepmind/concordia/examples/project_editor/README.md

 # Initial-project edit → save → reopen → run

-This small example adds **one supported template** to Concordia's existing visual interface and SimulationServer.
-Two university roommates discuss music, using the library's `minimal.Entity` and `dialogic.GameMaster` prefabs.
+This small example adds **a supported roommate-conversation template** to Concordia's existing visual interface and SimulationServer.
+Two university roommates discuss music, using the library's `minimal.Entity` (Alice), `basic.Entity` (Bob), and `dialogic.GameMaster` prefabs.
 No new engine, acting policy, component system, or web framework is involved.

 The bundled **NoLanguageModel** is a development stub.
 Its output is not a